0xAX/linux-insides/SyncPrim/sync-2.md

 Introduction to queued spinlocks
 -------------------------------------------------------------------------------

 Queued spinlocks is a [locking mechanism](https://en.wikipedia.org/wiki/Lock_%28computer_science%29) in the Linux kernel which is replacement for the standard `spinlocks`.
-At least this is true for the [x86_64](https://en.wikipedia.org/wiki/X86-64) archutecutre.
+At least this is true for the [x86_64](https://en.wikipedia.org/wiki/X86-64) architecture.
 If we will look at the following kernel configuration file - [kernel/Kconfig.locks](https://github.com/torvalds/linux/blob/master/kernel/Kconfig.locks), we will see following configuration entries:

 ```
 config ARCH_USE_QUEUED_SPINLOCKS